nus-cs2113-AY2324S2/ip/README.md

-# User guide of chatbot noobconversation.Noob
+# User guide of chatbot Noob

 Hi, this chatbot is still a Noob.
 ***Need upgrade.......***